johannes-titz/passt/README.md

 Contributions of any kind are very welcome\!
 I will sincerely consider every suggestion on how to improve the code, the documentation and the presented examples.
-Even minor things, such as suggestions for better wording or improving grammer in any part of the package are considered as valuable contributions.
+Even minor things, such as suggestions for better wording or improving grammar in any part of the package are considered as valuable contributions.

 If you want to make a pull request, please check that you can still